siconos/siconos/README.md

 ## siconos/io (C++)

-This component can be used to serialize almost any simulation.
+This component can be used to
+* serialize almost any simulation using boost::archive
+* generate mechanical examples from hdf5 and to write hdf5 in view of vizualization through [vtk](http://www.vtk.org)

+# License

+Siconos is currently distributed under GPL license (v2).